nikahmadz/central/README.md

 ## Usage

-Create these files in your repository.
+Set these files in your repository.
 Then, activate **GitHub Pages** to publish your website.

 - `_config.yml`